Dislocations in a layered elastic medium with applications to fault detection: The direct problem

 where $\Sigma$ is the closure of an open subset in $\partial\Omega$, $\bm{n}$ is the normal vector induced by the orientation on $S$ (see \ref{hyp: assum_disl}), $\bm{\nu}$ is the unit outer normal vector on $\partial \Omega$.

-$\Omega$ represents a portion of the Earth's crust where the fault $S$ lies and where both the direct and inverse problems are studied. $\Sigma$ models the buried part of the boundary of $\Omega$.
-Assuming that the rock displacement is zero on $\Sigma$ is justified from a geophysical point of view, as the relative motion of rock formations can be assumed much slower than rock slippage along an active fault.
+$\Omega$ represents a portion of the Earth's crust where the fault $S$ lies and where both the direct and inverse problems are studied.
+We assume that $S$ does not reach the boundary of $\Omega$, which corresponds geophysically to the case of buried or blind faults.
+From the point of view of the inverse problem, this is the most interesting case, as there is no direct access to the fault from the boundary for monitoring. $\Sigma$ models the buried part of the boundary of $\Omega$.
+Assuming that the rock displacement is zero on $\Sigma$ is justified from a geophysical point of view, as the relative motion of rock formations can be assumed much slower than rock slippage along faults.
+In applications, one needs to assume there that $\Omega$ is large enough compared to the size of the fault for this justification to hold.
 The complement of $\Sigma$ models the part of the boundary on the Earth's crust and hence can be taken traction free.
 (See e.g. \cite{Zwieten_et_al13}.)

 The vector field $\bm{g}$ on $S$ models the slip along the active patch of the fault.
 We assume that